Visit Coral Lodge, Panama

 In 1998, the Kuna Indians changed the name of their land to Kuna Yala to signify their independence.
 Although the area is still commonly referred to by its old name, San Blas.

-The Kuna are believed to have travelled from Columbia in the 1600's when they are thought to have settled in the Darien area.
+The Kuna are believed to have traveled from Columbia in the 1600's when they are thought to have settled in the Darien area.
 Here they faced various indigenous battles, invaders and pirates until uniting against the Spanish.
 When construction of the Panama canal started in 1884, malaria and yellow fever became widespread and this caused the Kuna to seek land free of disease.
 They arrived at clear waters and fertile lands with an abundance of fish at todays present location.

 Today the population of the archipelago numbers in excess of 33,000.
 Only 40 of the islands are inhabited with communities ranging in size from 5 to 5000.
 Today the Kuna Indians continue the fight to retain their traditions against a background of economic, discriminatory and political change.